da-baranov/AspNetCore.ExtDirect/README.md

 ```

-## Using Dependency Injection
+## Dependency Injection

-Your Ext Direct remoting and polling handlers can be implemented as services that reuse other ASP.NET Core web application services and receive dependencies in a typical way, via constructor:
+Ext Direct remoting and polling handlers can be implemented as services that reuse other ASP.NET Core web application services and receive dependencies in a typical way, via constructor:

 ```csharp
 public class DemoHandler